pedro-moreira-ibm/bob_workshop_portugal/bob-with-watsonx-orchestrate-labs/wxo-bob/README.md

 ---

-# Step 1: Set Up the Python Project
+# Step 1: Set up the python project

 In this step, you will prepare the project workspace.

-## 1.1: Create and Open the Project Folder
+## 1.1: Create and open the project folder

 Create a new folder on your computer: